Partha Chatterjee (politician): Political career

-Controversy
+Scandal

 On 23 July 2022, Chatterjee was arrested from his residence by the Enforcement Directorate in connection with the alleged State School Service Commission (SSC) recruitment scam cases along with his aide actress Arpita Mukherjee.
 He was admitted to SSKM Hospital after complaining of chest pains.
 Later, he was shifted to AIIMS Bhubaneswar where doctors said that he suffers from chronic diseases but does not need immediate hospitalization.
-He is currently in the custody of the Enforcement Directorate.
-As of 28 July 2022, the Enforcement Directorate has recovered ₹498 million(US$5.96 million) cash, gold worth ₹70 crore(US$8.3 million), ₹5.6 crore(US$ 670K) worth foreign currency and coded diaries from properties related to him and Arpita Mukherjee.
+As of 28 July 2022, the Enforcement Directorate has recovered ₹498 million(US$5.96 million) cash, gold worth ₹70 crore(US$8.3 million), ₹5.6 crore(US$670K) worth foreign currency and coded diaries from properties related to him and Arpita Mukherjee.

 On 28 July 2022, he was removed as the Minister of Commerce and Industry, Information Technology and Electronics and Parliamentary Affairs and suspended from the Trinamool Congress.
 On 5 August 2022, he and his aide Arpita Mukherjee were sent to jail custody.
+He was bailed on 11 November 2025.

-He is still under trial, but the people of his state proclaim him as a thief as they use the slogans "পার্থ চোর " (Partha is a thief).
+He is still under trial, but the people of his state proclaim him as a thief as they use the slogans "Partha is a thief ".